Harry S. Truman Legacy of Leadership Award

 Established in 2010 by the Truman Library Institute to honor the enduring legacy of America’s 33rd President and to recognize individuals who have a sustained and distinguished record of serving our nation and its democratic ideals, the award is presented each spring at the Truman Library Institute’s annual fund raising dinner, Wild About Harry.

-The 2017 Harry S. Truman Legacy of Leadership Award will honor Rep. James E. Clyburn and Rep. John Lewis.
+The 2017 Harry S. Truman Legacy of Leadership Award honored Rep. James E. Clyburn and Rep. John Lewis.

 Rep. James E. Clyburn

 James Enos “Jim” Clyburn is the U.S. Representative for South Carolina’s Sixth Congressional District, serving since 1993, and the Assistant Democratic Leader since 2011.
 As Assistant Democratic Leader, he is the third-ranking Democrat in the House behind House Minority Leader Nancy Pelosi and Minority Whip Steny Hoyer.

 Rep. Clyburn earned his early political stripes as a student leader at South Carolina State College during the early years of the Civil Rights Movement.
 In the aftermath of the Orangeburg massacre of 1968, when protesting students at South Carolina State were killed by police, Rep. Clyburn was appointed South Carolina’s human affairs commissioner.
 He served in this position until 1992, when he stepped down to run for Congress.

 Rep. Clyburn is the leadership liaison to the Appropriations Committee, one of the Democratic Caucus’ primary liaisons to the White House and Chair of the recently formed House Democrats’ Democratic Outreach & Engagement Task Force.
 He was recently described by President Obama as “one of a handful of people who, when they speak, the entire Congress listens.”